 With Warrants you can indirectly invest in stocks, indices and other assets using leverage.
 This means potential higher gain but also potential higher loss.
 There is no Knock-out risk, but in the worst case investors may lose the entire capital they invested.
-There are additional financial risks associated with investing in these products, which can be .
+There are additional financial risks associated with investing in these products, which can be found below.

 The holder of a Warrant has the right (but not the obligation) to buy (Call) or to sell (Put) a certain quantity of an underlying at a predetermined strike price within a specified period or on a specific date.
 Generally, investors in Call-Warrants are expecting an increasing underlying price, while investors in Put-Warrants are expecting decreasing underlying prices.
 On the repayment date a Warrant entitles the investor to receive an amount which will be based on the difference between the final price of the underlying on a certain valuation date and the strike (taking into account the relevant ratio).